Somebody239/PackPal/README.md

 ## 📘 Try It Out

-If you don't have Xcode installed, you can still view the code or UI layout on GitHub.
+If you don't have Xcode installed, you can still browse the code and interface layouts on GitHub.
-For a full run, open it in Xcode and press Run (⌘ + R) — no additional setup required.
+For a full experience, open the project in Xcode and press Run (⌘ + R) to launch it instantly.

 ## 📈 Future Improvements

-- Multi-trip support and user profiles
+- Multi-trip management and user profiles
-- Cross-device syncing via iCloud
+- Cross-device syncing with iCloud
-- Expanded AI model for packing optimization
+- Expanded AI model for improved packing suggestions
-- Companion Apple Watch app
+- Apple Watch companion app

 ## 💡 Inspiration

-PackPal was built for travelers who want peace of mind before every trip.
-We all know that "Did I forget something?" moment — PackPal ensures you never have to feel it again.
+PackPal was inspired by the stress of last-minute travel packing.
+That "Did I forget something?" feeling can ruin the start of a trip.
+PackPal was built to make sure travelers can leave with peace of mind, every time.

+## 🌍 Impact

+PackPal helps travelers pack efficiently and avoid forgetting essentials, reducing overpacking and waste.
+By encouraging smarter travel habits, it supports more sustainable and organized travel experiences.

-## 👥 Team
+## 👤 Team

-Created by Kishan Joshi as part of PackPal3 development.
+Developed by Kishan Joshi for the LUMA Startathon 2025.

 ## 📄 License